UBC ARC Chinook

 UBC Faculty members and Principal Investigators (i.e., deemed Principal Investigator by a Dean or UBC affiliated institution) can apply for Chinook allocations through the online application form.
 Applicants can have only one active allocation; however, access can be granted to multiple users, including external collaborators.
 Applications can be submitted on an ongoing basis.

-Prioritization will be given to Faculty members who are:
+Priority will be given to Faculty members who are:

 • New to UBC

-• Early-career researchers.
+• Early-career researchers; or that

 • Have research data that must be stored on-site or cannot be accommodated by any other existing computational resources (e.g. Compute Canada).